-This course is intended to emphasize academic language skills considered essential for college and career readiness: close analytical reading of complex texts, text-dependent questioning, and effective classroom discussion.
-Students will also focus on improving writing skills through analytical proof, using documentation from various sources.
+This course is intended to emphasize academic language skills that are considered essential for college and career readiness: close analytical reading of complex texts, text-dependent questioning, and effective classroom discussion.
+Students will also focus on improving writing skills through the use of analytical proof, using documentation from various sources.
 NCAA Approved Offered at Corcoran

-This course continues to engage students in close analytical reading of complex texts and rich academic discourse demanding the use of textual evidence to support ideas.
-Students will continue to develop their skills in close reading, literary analysis and argumentation across genres including fiction, historical fiction, non-fiction, and poetry.
-Students will focus on source-based argumentative writing centered around complex societal issues.
+This course in World Literature continues to engage students in close analytical reading of complex texts and rich academic discourse demanding the use of textual evidence to support ideas.
+Students will be introduced to the genres and elements of world literature and their related historical and social contexts through informational texts.
+Students will focus on source-based argumentative writing around world issues.
 NCAA Approved Offered at all High Schools